When do you have a business?

 Based on the 3 KVK criteria, Yildiz can register with KVK.
 But the additional questions show that she makes no investments, only has 1 client, and cannot decide for herself how she organises her work.
 These are typical elements of an employment situation.
 So even if she registers with KVK, the Tax Administration may decide she is not an entrepreneur.
 Deciding whether or not you are an entrepreneur can be difficult.
 Does your situation resemble that of Yildiz?
 Then call to discuss your personal situation with the KVK Advice Team.

-Jeroen is asked as a trainer
+Jeroen is hired as a trainer

-Jeroen does not need to register with KVK.
-He can send a receipt for incidental work (a ‘kwitantie’ in Dutch).
 Do you accept an assignment on an incidental basis, and are you unsure whether you should register?
 Contact the KVK Advice Team.

 Fleur bakes cakes to order